 The refusal to abide by both age and gender appropriate norms, coupled with Madonna’s fairly unusual longevity as a female performer, is something explored further by the authors here.
 The choice of this as the last essay perhaps alludes to the positive note that female performers can, and have, sustained successful careers and, even more positive perhaps, that such success does not have to be the result of compromise and/or conformity.

 The book is of an academic nature and some of the chapters

 were quite wordy and not easily accessible – there were parts I skimmed as a result.
 However, there are interesting points to take away from this collection and it does contribute useful discussion in a contemporary world in which age boundaries are becoming increasingly blurred but yet age continues to still have a part to play.
 It is also relevant since female performers are often marginalised in music literature and this is especially so of older female performers.
 Academic work which highlights their lives and experiences is vital.

-Second video Grace Jones performing ‘Williams Blood’ at Night of the Proms, 2010, as broadcast on Dutch TV.
+First video Grace Jones performing ‘Williams Blood’ at Night of the Proms, 2010, as broadcast on Dutch TV.
 The song begins with Grace covered head to foot in a silver sheet, and standing on a pedestal at the centre of several banks of musicians and audience.
 She casts off the sheet as the song starts, and she is wearing a white and copper coloured catsuit and an overlarge white headdress and wig with brown high platform heels.
 She is performing on a very large stage, which incorporates a long catwalk, backing singers, full band and full orchestra.
 Throughout the performance she moves around the stage, walks and at one point runs down the catwalk, shakes and occasionally brandishes a tambourine.
 Lyrics to ‘Williams Blood’ can be found here.